protesilaos/blau-light-syntax/README.md

 # Blau syntax theme (light variant)

-Medium-contrast theme inspired by the colours of FC Barcelona.
-Blue is the most prevalent accent, followed by red, and violet.
+Medium contrast theme inspired by FC Barcelona.
+The most prevalent colours are red, violet, blue, cyan, and magenta.

 *Blau* comes in light and dark variants.